LilNiclas/Wishlist_Kaptajnerne/Feasibility.md

 The main competition internationally is the ***Amazon wishlist*** u can create on Amazon.
 This is connected to the Amazon website where you can purchase all kinds of stuff, which you can then add to your wishlist and share with friends.
 <img src="https://scontent-cph2-1.xx.fbcdn.net/v/t1.15752-9/288872729_1917755455081432_206929955856000161_n.png?_nc_cat=102&ccb=1-7&_nc_sid=ae9488&_nc_ohc=zIaSNJLs42sAX8Rkrpv&_nc_ht=scontent-cph2-1.xx&oh=03_AdQYJFLTaQ7LAjfS4VCWH-Y9SJdQXAXznaiFmH4UHy3NFw&oe=644CD2A0" width="400">

-The market already has alot of companies than can provide the solution we deliver, therefor is would not be a good idea from a financial standpoint to complete a project as this, but as it is a schoolproject we will complete it.

 <h3>Technical feasibility:</h3>
 We are 4 members working on the project.
 To complete a small scale project as the one we are developing it doesn't require more.
 We are coding in Java through intelliJ IDEA and using github to overview our progress.
 We have all the technical resources for the project and a timeframe og 2 weeks to complete the project.
 After analyzing the project it is technically feasible.

+<h3>Conclusion:</h3>
+The market already has alot of companies than can provide the solution we deliver, therefor is would not be a good idea from a financial standpoint to complete a project as this, but as it is a schoolproject we will complete it.